BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ## UI

-In this guide, I'm going to use this UI layout.
+In this guide, we'll use Rakor's UI layout:
-It makes sense for me, but of course, you can use your own.

 Drag `Root Templates` to the bottom on `Message log`, open `Resource Manager`, and drag it near the `Root Templates` window